Strategy11/formidable-forms/readme.txt

 * Add frm_datepicker_formats hook for adding format additional options on the Formidable -> global settings page
 * Add frm_csv_row hook for adding data to a row in the CSV
 * Keep the Pending status selected after save in the post settings
+* Add frm_is_dynamic_field_empty filter for overriding whether a dependent dynamic field is available for validation or if the value should be cleared
+* Improve dragging and dropping large sections of fields
+* Don't trigger form actions while importing
+* Make sure $entry_ids is still intact for the frm_after_content hook
+* Replace m/d/Y format option
+* Fix updating a field with the frm-entry-update-field shortcode
+* Work on calculating different combinations of fields inside and outside a repeating section
+* Only return unique values when a list field is displayed based on checkboxes
+* Fix searching entries with a trailing space
+* Fix truncating in the dynamic content

 = 2.0.10 =
 * Add frm_action_triggers hook for adding custom triggers into the actions